 The blood orange is a kind of orange with a deep scarlet color on the inside.
 The skin pigment on the outside is also darker.
 They usually mature mid-season and are deeply juicy and sweet flavoured.
 These kinds of oranges are typically smaller than an average orange.

-Some people believe that blood oranges are crosses between pomegranates and oranges, but this is untrue.
+It is believed that blood oranges are crosses between pomegranates and oranges.
+This is untrue.
 Blood oranges are simply oranges that at some point underwent a genetic mutation and turned into the noble, virile fruits that you see today.

 Many delicious recipes can be created with these yummy fruits.